frier17/100_pages_fastapi/content/preface/_index.md

 +++

-This book was produced based on lessons learned while designing products for Bitmast Digital Services Ltd, tutorials for Codeskol and Boot camp training, and apps for A17S clients.
+This book was produced based on lessons learned while designing products for Bi tmast Digital Services Ltd, tutorials for
+Codeskol and Boot camp training, and apps for A17S clients.
 This book is intended for developers who have some experience of Python programming and a background in web application development using frameworks such as Django or Flask.
 An effort will be made to teach FastAPI framework fundamentals and demonstrate alternate techniques to completing